 Encores can be seen at Symphony Space, June 2 at 2pm; June 16 at 7pm; and June 25 at 7pm.

-The last presentation for the season is the much anticipated world premiere of The Audience, a new play by Peter Morgan, starring Helen Mirren and Richard McCabe, and directed by Stephen Daldry.
+The last presentation for the season is the much anticipated world premiere of The Audience, a new play by Peter Morgan, starring Helen Mirren (as Queen Elizabeth II) and Richard McCabe (as former Prime Minister Harold Wilson), and directed by Stephen Daldry.
 It will be broadcast live from London’s West End (the Gielgud Theatre) to cinemas worldwide on June 13, 2013, and that presentation will be followed by encores, as well.
-The Audience reunites Mirren and Morgan after collaborating on the 2006 film The Queen, in which Mirren also portrayed Elizabeth II, winning the Academy, Golden Globe, Screen Actors Guild (SAG, and BAFTA Awards for Best Actress for her performance.
-For their performances in The Audience, both Mirren and McCabe (as former Prime Minister Harold Wilson) won 2013 Olivier Awards for Best Actress and Best Actor in a Supporting Role.
+The Audience reunites Mirren and Morgan after collaborating on the 2006 film The Queen; for her portrayal of Elizabeth II, Mirren collected an Academy Award, a Golden Globe, a Screen Actors Guild (SAG) Award, and a BAFTA Award for Best Actress for her performance.
+For their performances in The Audience, both Mirren and McCabe garnered 2013 Olivier Awards for Best Actress and Best Actor in a Supporting Role.

 The National has said the following about this production: For sixty years Elizabeth II has met each of her twelve Prime Ministers in a weekly audience at Buckingham Palace—a meeting like no other in British public life—it is private.
 Both parties have an unspoken agreement never to repeat what is said.
 Not even to their spouses.